BenniDeJagere/personal-site/content/blog/a-closer-look-at-fabric-pricing/index.md

 <!--more-->

 It's still a bit early to get a complete and thorough overview of how Microsoft is planning on billing for Fabric.
 But if we look at some public statements and documentation, we can piece it all together to get a pretty good idea of what to expect.
+Keep in mind that this information is subject to change, because Microsoft Fabric is still a product in Public Preview.

 ## Fabric is free?

 That is, for now.
-If you're enabling your Microsoft Fabric trial, you won't be billed for it.
-This is a temporary measure while Fabric is still in preview.
-This trial allows you to try out all features of Fabric and get a good idea of the performance you'd get and how this would consume the allocated capacity.
+If you're enabling your [Microsoft Fabric trial capacity](https://learn.microsoft.com/en-us/fabric/get-started/fabric-trial), you won't be billed for it.
+This is an incentive to test Fabric while it is still in preview.
+There will continue to be trial options when it is released into General Availability, similar to how it exists today with Power BI.
+This trial allows you to try out all features of Fabric and get a good idea of the performance you'd get and how this would consume the allocated resources.
 I highly recommend enabling the trial and trying out some workloads to determine the capacity you'll need.

+If you decide to spin up your own Fabric capacity (F-SKU) as an Azure resource, your Azure credits will be charged for running the capacity.

 ## Capacity?